abdussamad567/Inspector/README.md

 You can now share professional links like: `ai.timchinye.com/chat/1jpc4123XaV...`

+**How to Update:**
+To get the latest features, go to your forked repository on GitHub and click the **"Sync Fork"** button.
+Vercel will automatically detect the change and redeploy the new version for you.

 ## Future Roadmap

 Development on these features depends on community activity (Issues, Stars, and Pull Requests).